 The projects funded by the Anythink Foundation fall outside of the scope of the district’s normal operations.
 Initiatives like Anythink’s public art projects, creativity labs, special programs and more are eligible for funding through the Anythink Foundation.
 And at Anythink, there’s never a lack of new ideas sprouting.

 The Anythink Foundation Board is made up of volunteer board members who are leaders in their fields throughout Adams County.

-David Bell is a managing director with the financial firm Stifel, Nicholas and Company.
+David Bell is a managing director with RBC Capital Markets.
 He is a graduate of the University of Northern Colorado, where he received his bachelor's degree in business education and marketing.
 Mr. Bell resides in Westminster, Colo., and is currently listed in the "Who's Who Registry of Global Business Leaders."

 Kyle Kreischer is a shareholder with Ciancio Ciancio Brown, P.C., and co-heads the firm's commercial litigation team.
 After receiving his J.D. from the University of Denver College of Law, Kreischer attended Vermont Law School, where he graduated magna cum laude and received a Masters of Laws in Environmental Law (LL.M.) and completed his thesis, entitled "The Effect of Citizen Participation on the Listing of Species under the Endangered Species Act: An Empirical Regulatory Analysis."
 Kreischer focuses his current practice in the following areas of law: commercial litigation, construction litigation, civil appellate practice, commercial banking litigation, and real estate litigation.
 Additionally, Kreischer has significant experience in environmental law and science, and commercial real estate transactions.